pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Move cursor`:

-1. cursor line 42
+1. pointer line 42
-2. cursor symbol g
+2. cursor letter M
-3. cursor last symbol M
+3. cursor first symbol K
-4. pointer begin line
+4. cursor end line
 5. cursor next symbol
-6. cursor next 42 symbol
+6. cursor next 1 symbol

 **Português**